 Many public transport buses leave ISBT, Delhi for an overnight journey to Bhuntar.
 Volvo/Mercedes buses will be available starting INR 1500.
 A bus from Chandigarh will take you around 8 hours.

 From Bhuntar, you’ll need to change buses and catch the one heading to Manikaran and get off along the way at Kasol.

 The best way to explore Kasol is on foot.
 Take a lot of day hikes or treks around the region.
 Enjoy the tranquillity of sitting on the banks of Parvati river.
-Travel through your imagination while sitting at one place.
+Travel through your imagination while sitting in one place.

-These are all great options of how to travel when in Kasol or Parvati Valley.
+These are all great options for how to travel when in Kasol or Parvati Valley.
 Nearby areas require you to trek (even though the roads might be available, it is still highly recommended to walk your way!).

 Do not forget to check my list of things to carry on a hiking or trekking trip.